oldani/Item-Catalog/README.md

 **Note:** Before seting up the environment, create a new project in the google console and Facebook for developers to get your Product credentials required for the use of Oauth.
-Also create a database.
+Also database named `item-catalog` is created by default with a user:pass `ubuntu:123456`.

 1. Clone this repository.
   * Run `git clone https://github.com/oldani/Item-Catalog.git`
 in the console
-2. If using `virtualenv`
+2. `cd` into the repository and run `vagrant up && vagrant ssh`
-  * Create an env by running `virtualenv -p python3 env` and activate it.
+3. Once vm have been created and you have ssh
-3. In the project repository
+  * `cd /vagrant`
-  * Run `pip install requirements.txt`
+  * Run `source env/bin/activate`
-    For user using Linux `libpq-dev` is required for psycopg2.
+  * Run `pip install -r requirements.txt`
   * Edit the `env.example` file, replacing all the env vars example values with real ones.
 Once done rename the file to `.env`.